 What you need to set aside as a down payment

-20% down payments are common place for Jumbo loans so you should expect this amount.
+20% down payments used to be common place for Jumbo loans but that’s no longer the case.
+Today you can qualify for options with as little as 10% down so expect this amount.
 Keep in mind your Mortgage Advisor will help you to determine what your upfront costs will be so you should consider the down payment, closing fees, appraisal fees and home inspection fees to be included in this amount.
-In some cases if you have an excellent credit rating, and strong financials there are options as low as 10% to 15% down.

 What can I expect for the interest rate and Annual Percentage Rate?